 Don’t leave yet.
 We’re just getting to the good part.

 Overall, we want you and your children to know that braces do not mean the end of the world… even during the holidays.
+You just have to do a little more preparation.
 Dressing up for Halloween is half the fun anyway.
 But we all know that kids will be kids, and they will want candy.
 Even dentists can have a sweet tooth!
 If we take good care of our teeth, we can absolutely be rewarded with some holiday candy.

 Eat It or Trash It! | Braces Friendly Halloween Candy